Should you EAT Lancet?

 According to the press release, the EAT initiative was spearheaded by billionaire model-come-doctor Gunhild Stordalen, an animal activist and environmentalist who married hotel mogul Petter Stordalen in Scandinavia’s most expensive wedding.

-Gunhild plays the role of the attractive, slim, passionate figurehead of this new ‘plant-based’ movement exceptionally well, and it looks like she is having a great time doing it!
+Gunhild plays the role of the attractive, slim, passionate figurehead of this new ‘plant-based’ movement, and it looks like she is having a great time doing it!

 Stordalen is also surprisingly enchanting when she talks about the mandate that they now have to overhaul nutritional and economic policies internationally in partnership with the United Nations.

-The nutrition lead for EAT is Harvard’s Walter Willett who is well known for his anti-cholesterol, agriculture-centric dietary approach driven by an aggressive avoidance of saturated fat in favour of unsaturated fats and ‘heart healthy whole grains’.
+The nutrition lead for EAT is Harvard’s Walter Willett who is well known for his anti-cholesterol, industrial agriculture-centric dietary approach driven by an aggressive avoidance of saturated fat in favour of unsaturated fats and ‘heart-healthy whole grains’.

 It’s enchanting and emotive narrative!
-You would feel like you’re doing something good for the planet and yourself if you believed and followed their advice.
+You would feel like you’re doing something good for the planet and followed their advice.

-However, if I was to put my conspiracy touting tinfoil hat on for a moment I would say that it is hard to separate the climate science, from the animal activism, from the environmental sustainability, from the religious belief from the epidemiological mumbo jumbo, from nutritional science from the commercial interests of the founding companies trying to win the hearts and minds of the consumers.
+However, if I were to put my conspiracy touting tinfoil hat on for a moment I would say that it is hard to separate the climate science, from the animal activism, environmental sustainability, religious belief and epidemiological mumbo jumbo, from nutritional science from the commercial interests of the founding companies trying to win the hearts and minds of the consumers.

-It’s likely that there is a bit of everything going on here.
+There is likely a bit of everything going on here.
 We all have our biases and beliefs that we bring to the table in any discussion, particularly when it comes to our food choices which are so wrapped up in our identity.

-For more info, you can read the full EAT Lancet report (full title: Food in the Anthropocene: the EAT –Lancet Commission on healthy diets from
+For more info, you can read the full EAT Lancet report here (Food in the Anthropocene: the EAT –Lancet Commission on healthy diets from

 sustainable food systems) or check out the launch video here (complete with an emotive poem by 14-year-old environmental ambassador Penelope.
 You would be heartless if you were not moved her call to action!).
 There are many points that I agree with and a number that I don’t.
 I’ll leave you to watch and/or read for yourself and make your own judgement.